ericnagel/ericnagel/README.md

 ### Hi there 👋

 I teach Programming for the Internet I at Buffalo State University.
+This includes:

+-   HTML
+-   CSS
+-   JavaScript

 <!--
 **ericnagel/ericnagel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.